ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/imagefield.md

-# Image Field Type
+# Image field type

-The Image Field Type allows you to store an image file.
+The Image field type allows you to store an image file.

 | Name    | Internal name |
 |---------|---------------|